project-chip/zap/docs/api.md

 ## startSelfCheck()

-Start up application in self-check mode.
+Start up applicationa in self-check mode.

 **Kind**: global function
 <a name="startGeneration"></a>